scala/scala-lang/blog/_posts/2017-11-30-bloop-release.md

 Bloop is a command-line tool for fast edit/compile/test workflows.
 Its primary goal is to compile and test your project faster than your stock build tool, offering a snappy developer experience.
+The name stands for "build loop".

 ## Why `bloop`?